selenized/selenized.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 ### A Differential Mass Balance

-Starting with a coordinate system centered at the top of the stack, which is emitting a mass flow of *Q* kg/s, which is assumed to be released from a point, the [advection-diffusion equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) for mass describes a mass balance over a differential volume element
+Starting with a coordinate system centered at the top of the stack, emitting a mass flow of *Q* kg/s, which is assumed to be released from a point, the [advection-diffusion equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) for mass can be written as

 $$ {\partial C \over \partial t} = - \nabla \cdot \mathbf{D} \cdot \nabla C + \nabla \cdot \mathbf{u} C $$